CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/post-installation/try-it-out.md

 1. Log in to Gateway with a user that has the `Admin` role.
 1. Click on the `Admin` charm, then `Packages`.
 1. Click `Add Package Definition`.
 Enter a package name and select the new flow to add to the package.
 Click `Save` to save the new package.
 1. Click `Publish`.
 A success message should appear.
-If it doesn't it means that either one or more of the parameters prefixed with `Service Fabric` in the `CortexGateway.SetParameters.xml` file was not set properly when installing Gateway, or the Application Services aren't healthy.
+If it doesn't it means that either one or more of the parameters prefixed with `Service Fabric` in the `CortexGateway.SetParameters.xml` file was not set properly when updating Gateway, or the Application Services aren't healthy.
 See [Troubleshooting][Troubleshooting No Publish] for more information.

 ## Test Executing Production Flows